Public Comment on Value Proposition Changes

 How it works

 Net Energy Metering creates a two-way conversation between your solar system and the utility grid based on the variation in energy production and usage.
-Your interconnection application is with PG&E; you don't need EBCE's approval to install solar.
+Your interconnection application is with PG&E; you don't need Ava's approval to install solar.

 • Your meter tracks the amount of electricity you use versus the amount of electricity your solar system delivers to the grid.